 NEMA devotes much of its time, effort, and resources to voluntary standardization activities.
 Many NEMA standards are become American National Standards under the procedures of the American National Standards Institute.
 The approval of NEMA outlet box standards are is carried out under the Accredited Canvass method however the decision on how NEMA standards are approved as ANSI standards rests with the particular NEMA Section concerned.

-- Publication of new NEMA OS 4 standard for air-sealed electrical outlet boxes
+- Publishing new NEMA OS 4 standard for air-sealed electrical outlet boxes

-- Development of Public Comments in response to First Revisions to the 2017 National Electrical Code
+- Development of Public Inputs for the 2020 National Electrical Code

 - Completion of amendments to trinational standard UL 514A/CSA C22.2 No. 18.1/NMX-J-023/1-ANCE